buildingSMART/IFC4.3.x-development/code/README.md

 ### Website

- - **Preprocessor** - The _Base schema_ and _Property set definitions_
-   cannot be immediately accessed by the web application due to their complexity.
+ - **Preprocessor** - The _Schema_ cannot be immediately accessed by the web application due to its complexity.
 This requires a preprocessing step in `code/create_resources.sh`.
 This breaks down the complex UML / XMI data into simple JSON data that the web application can query.
  - **Backend** - The website itself is a Python Flask application which begins in `server.py`.
-This web application renders the preprocessed _schema_ data with _documentation_ using _frontend_ layouts.
+This web application renders the preprocessed _Schema_ data with _Documentation_ using _Frontend_ templates.
- - **Frontend** - The _documentation_ is turned into a website layout using templates.
+ - **Frontend** - The _Documentation_ is turned into a website layout using templates.
 Templates are defined in HTML templates in `code/templates/`, as well as CSS, Javascript, and images in `docs/assets/`

-To edit the web application features, layouting and diagram generation, and other more complex systems, programming knowledge is required.
+To edit the **Website** features, layouting and diagram generation, and other more complex systems, programming knowledge is required.
 This is either Python for the backend code, or HTML, CSS, and Javascript knowledge for frontend design.
 Making a change to this application is no different to any other change, and must also follow the [IFC Change Process](https://github.com/buildingSMART/IFC4.3.x-development/wiki/IFC-4.3.x-Change-Process).